or1456/Distributed_scheduler/README.md

   - Reboot.
   - Replug the USRP B210.

-2. gNB terminal print a lot of "LLLLLLLLLLLLLLLLLL"
+2. The gNB terminal prints a lot of "LLLLLLLLLLLLLLLLLL"
   - Some processes use all of CPU resources, so kill these processes.

 3. The DSI MCS is sometimes 6 and sometimes 9.